Visualization Selection Guide

 'coolwarm' Diverging values (correlation: -1 to +1, growth: negative to positive)

-'Blues' Sequential single color, less visually loud
+'Blues' One color, less visually loud

 sns.heatmap(corr, cmap='coolwarm', vmin=-1, vmax=1)